Combinatorics of Hurwitz degenerations and tropical realizability: Genus one results

-In the above case, since the map is well-spaced regardless of the length of the critical path, one can describe things in more traditional geometric language.
-For simplicity of exposition, consider the case where the circle in Figure~\ref{fig: g1_speyer_one_leg_threeflags} is a shrink to a single genus $1$ vertex.
-Choose an elliptic curve $E$ with a marked point $p$ corresponding to the edge $BC$ on it.
-Choose any $2\colon\!1$ map to $\PP^1$ from $E$ ramified at $E$.
-The curve $C_B$ at $B$ and its map can be realized by a rational function on $\PP^1$, but a Riemann--Hurwitz calculation shows that there is a unique additional simple ramification point $q$, beyond the marked points.
-Attach $E$ to this $\PP^1$ by identifying $p$ and $q$.
-The target is a glued analogously, and this gives the admissible cover.
+\begin{remark}[A purely geometric argument] In the above situation, since the map is well-spaced regardless of the length of the critical path, one can describe the construction in more classical geometric language.
+For simplicity of exposition, consider the case where the circle in Figure~\ref{fig: g1_speyer_one_leg_threeflags} is shrunk to a single genus-$1$ vertex.
+Choose an elliptic curve $E$ with a marked point $p$ corresponding to the edge $BC$.
+Choose a $2\!:\!1$ map $E \to \PP^1$ ramified at $p$.
+The curve $C_B$ at $B$ and its map can be realized by a rational function on $\PP^1$, and a Riemann--Hurwitz computation shows that there is a unique additional simple ramification point $q$, beyond the marked points.
+Attach $E$ to this $\PP^1$ by identifying $p$ with $q$.
+The target is glued analogously, yielding the desired admissible cover. \end{remark}